lylakirati/automatic-differentiation/docs/milestone2.md

    $$z_j = v_j + D_p v_j \epsilon$$

 In the most general case, a function can have more than one coordinate.
-To evaluate this function, we would take the sum of the partial derivatives with respect to each said coordinate.
-To illustrate, consider a function $f(u(t), v(t))$; we first apply the chain rule to for each piece, we get:
+To evaluate this function, we would take the sum of the partial derivatives with respect to each coordinate.
+For example, consider a function $f(u(t), v(t))$.
+If we first apply the chain rule to each coordinate, we have:
 $$\frac{\partial f}{\partial t} = \frac{\partial f}{\partial u} \frac{\partial u}{\partial t} + \frac{\partial f}{\partial v} \frac{\partial v}{\partial t}$$

 At a lower level, the implementation of AD requires breaking down the original function into smaller pieces known as elementary functions.
 For instance, consider function